rajkorde/ExamGPTCloud/README.md

   - Next Steps: While this works for the most part, it cannot handle images and tables inside pdf.
 There are many better libraries available, but they use torch.
 Downloading torch on lambda would exceed the allowed deployed package limits provided by AWS.
 The solution requires a major rearchitecture (move to EKS/ECS)

 - Work: AI model uses json mode, which is more error prone
-  - Next Steps: Contrained sampling was introduced while this project was underway, so switching to that would improve reliability (and code simplicity) for the structured output calls.
+  - Next Steps: Constrained sampling was introduced while this project was underway, so switching to that would improve reliability (and code simplicity) for the structured output calls.